• Explore. Learn. Thrive. Fastlane Media Network

 5. Define Creative Expectations

-By giving them a good understanding of your brand – things like tone, brand voice, visuals – they can craft content that works for both parties.
-This approach supports the creator’s personal content process while maintaining brand values.
+By giving them a good understanding of your brand – things like tone, brand voice, and visuals – they can craft content that works for both parties.
+This approach supports the creator’s content process while maintaining brand values.

 6. Confirm Content Volume and Formats